Tova Systems — Revenue Operations & CRM Systems for Service Businesses

 Not a sandbox.

-I built and operated revenue systems inside The Crack Guys — a multi-location foundation repair company.
+These systems were built and operated inside The Crack Guys — a multi-location foundation repair company.
 Not as an outside consultant.
-Working inside the business, on the actual operational problems.
+Working inside the business, on actual operational problems under real conditions.

 • CRM architecture in GoHighLevel